Anttek-io/grigory/README.md

 - [x] Microservice architecture-ready (now with [DJ-MS Auth Router](https://github.com/dj-ms/dj-ms-auth-router) but will be changed to JWT stateless token auth metod)
 - [x] REST API both for clients and for microservices
 - [x] Chat management (creating, updating, deleting, adding and removing members, etc.)
+- [x] Support for file attachments (via REST API only since there's limitation for file size in channels)

 ## Features to be implemented